-- In the United States, around 20% of the population is affected by migraine headaches.
-However, because they are often misdiagnosed, the percentage may be much higher.[i] - According to the American Migraine Foundation, one in four households in the United States has at least one person suffering from migraine headaches.[ii] - Depression and anxiety are more common in people with migraine headaches than in those without.[iii] - According to the Global Burden of Disease Study, migraine headaches are a leading cause of disability worldwide, especially within the 15-49 age range.[iv] - Migraine attacks are three times more common in women. $\ensuremath{^{[v]}}$
+- In the United States it is estimated that around 20% of the population is affected by migraine headaches.
+However, because they are often misdiagnosed, the percentage is actually believed to be much higher. - According to the American Migraine Foundation, one in four households in the United States has at least one person suffering from migraine headaches.^[ii] - Depression and anxiety are more common in people with migraine headaches than in those without.[iii] - According to the Global Burden of Disease Study, migraine headaches are a leading cause of disability worldwide especially within the 15-49 age range. - Migraine attacks are 3 times more common in women.[v]